About Hawk Center

 UW-Madison Professor Frank Graner generated the initial idea for the Applied Security Analysis Program two decades before the creation of the ASAP in 1970.
 Graner's passion for investments spawned generations of great money managers (the "Graner era") and a way of teaching investments that ultimately became the Applied Security Analysis Program.
 The program was founded in 1970 through a $100,000 grant from the Brittingham Foundation.
 The gift was used to create a student-managed equity fund in which students make all investment decisions.

 The past success of the program owes much to two individuals: Professors Stephen Hawk and Mark Fedenia.
 Professor Hawk started the program in 1970 with a group of 12 students, and he directed the program for 15 years.
 Professor Fedenia directed the program for 20 years, from 1987 through 2007.
 The current faculty director, Professor Mark Ready, succeeded Professor Fedenia in 2007.

 The equity portfolio has grown through the fund’s earnings and additional gifts, including the endowment of the Hawk Center in 1999.
 In 1998, the University of Wisconsin System Board of Regents allocated $10 million of the UW System’s Intermediate Term Fund to the ASAP students.
 The additional assets dramatically increased both the size and complexity of the fixed-income fund.
-Currently, the students manage three portfolios (two equity and one fixed income) totaling approximately $50 million.
+Currently, the students manage portfolios totaling nearly $9 million.

 Our mission is to deliver an investment program that follows the University's mission of teaching, research and outreach in both substance and spirit.
 Our role within the School of Business is to be the preeminent academic institution for applied investment education and, as such, help the school achieve top business school recognition.